DaliaBasa/Active-Directory/ActiveDirectory.md

 ## Flexible Single Master Operation (FSMO)

 ## Forest Level Roles
-This roles are unique to each forest, hence only one of each in the forest
+This roles are unique to each forest, hence only one of each in a forest

 ### Schema Operations Master